-After a visit to Mount Saint-Michel, in France, my daughter Clara and I were impressed by the beauty and the fantastic tales we had heard there.
+After a visit to Mount Saint-Michel, in France, my daughter Clara and I were impressed by the fantastic tales we had heard there.

 Perhaps the most fantastic of all is the legend of Saint Aubert, an 8th-century bishop in the nearby village of Avranches, a man so pious and religious that he was believed to perform miracles.